Sharing the Harvest community farm

 Sharing the Harvest is a nonprofit, volunteer-driven community farm that was established in 2006 as a grassroots response to hunger at the local level.
 The farm’s mission is to alleviate hunger, promote volunteerism, and provide agricultural education on the south coast of Massachusetts.

-Sharing the Harvest is embarking on its 14th season growing food for donation to those in need.
+In partnership with the United Way of New Bedford’s Hunger Commission, Sharing the Harvest is embarking on its 18th season growing food for donation to support families and individuals in need.
+The Hunger Commission Program partners include established pantries, shelters, soup kitchens, and Council on Aging centers in the region.
 Both New Bedford and Fall River are among the ten poorest municipalities in Massachusetts, with some of the highest concentrations of hunger in the state.
 In these cities, one in three children lives in poverty, and in Bristol County, one in five children is food insecure.

 The generosity of others is at the core of our existence.
 It is only through the support of thousands of volunteers as well as public and private donations that we are able to serve our community.
 Thank you!